Bates College traditions

 The traditions of Bates College include the activities, songs, and academic regalia of Bates College, a private liberal arts college in Lewiston, Maine.
 They are well known on campus and nationally as an embedded component of the student life at the college and its history.
 While some traditions have wide-ranging campus support, others are officially discouraged by the administration.
 Many traditions are paralleled at peer schools in the New England Small College Athletic Conference (NESCAC), and in the Ivy League.
-Bates along with Bowdoin and Colby College share multiple traditions and rivalries that comprise the Colby-Bates-Bowdoin Consortium (informally known as the CBB).
+Bates along with Bowdoin and Colby College share multiple traditions and rivalries that comprise the Colby-Bates-Bowdoin Consortium (CBB).

-The college's most famous tradition is Newman Day, which received national attention when Paul Newman–the namesake of the tradition–publicly denounced it, asking the then-President Thomas Hedley Reynolds to institutionally bar the activity.
-The tradition continues to this day; however, it is not sponsored by the administration.
+The college's most famous tradition is Newman Day, which received national attention when actor Paul Newman – the namesake of the tradition – publicly denounced it, asking the then-President Thomas Hedley Reynolds to institutionally bar the activity.
+The tradition continues to this day; it is not sponsored by the college.

 Wintertime traditions

 Winter Carnival

 Robert F. Kennedy, in front of Smith Hall during Winter Carnival in the early 1940s.

 The Bates Outing Club, on odd to even years since 1920, has held a Winter Carnival which comprises a themed four-day event that includes performances, dances, and games.
 Past Winter Carnivals have included "a Swiss Olympic skier swooshing down Mount David", faculty and student football games, faculty and administration skits, over-sized snow sculptures, "serenading of the dormitories", and an expeditions to Camden.
 When alumnus Edmund Muskie, Class of 1936, was a Governor of Maine, he participated in a torch relay from Augusta to Lewiston in celebration of the 1960 Winter Olympics.
 Robert F. Kennedy, with his naval classmates, built a replica of their boat back in Massachusetts out of snow in front of Smith Hall, during their carnival.
 This tradition is second only to Dartmouth College (1910) as the oldest of its kind in the United States, and serves as a major contribution to the connection between the two colleges.

-Mustachio Bashio

-An annual party celebrating beards and mustaches held during winter carnival.
+Mustachio Bashio, an annual party celebrating beards and mustaches held during winter carnival.
 The tradition was profiled by The New York Times in 2010.